 It seems as if debt collection agencies are some of the most disliked companies in the United States.
 This is not because consumers must pay them, but because of the tactics they sometimes use to collect debts.
-And while both state and federal governments have regulations that make many of these actions illegal, some collection agencies still regularly practice such activities.
+While there are state and federal regulations that make many of these actions illegal, some collection agencies still regularly practice such activities.

 Common Unfair Debt Collection Practices

-According to the Federal Debt Collection Practices Act (FDCPA), it is illegal for debt collectors to commit any of the following actions:
+Unfortunately, there are many ways in which debt collectors may use unfair debt collection strategies against you.
+Thankfully, however, the Federal Debt Collection Practices Act (FDCPA) has established rules that debt collectors must follow.
+According to the FDCPA, it is illegal for debt collectors to commit any of the following actions:

 - Give false credit information about you to anyone

 - Send documents that look official, but aren’t

 The above bullet points outline some of the general tactics that debt collectors have been known to use and have been made illegal by the FDCPA.
 In our experience, we’ve come across specific examples of these types of illegal tactics which debt collectors have used, including: